iannm93/budget-tracker/README.md

 * [Contact](#contact)

 ## General info
-This is a program I designed  using vanilla indexedDB/mongoose that allows a user to keep track of their budget/daily expenditures by storing their expenses/paychecks in a database.
-This application also has a visual representation of the user's spending habits through a rendered graph.
+This is a program designed using javascript that allows a user to keep track of their budget/daily expenditures by storing their expenses/paychecks in a database.
+This application shows the user a visual representation of their spending patterns via a rendered graph.
 ## Screenshots
 ![program screenshot](PWA-budget-tracker.PNG)

 ## Setup
 This program runs in browser.
-If you want to download the PWA, you can download it from the top right hand corner of the webpage.
+If you want to download the Progessive Web App (PWA), you can download it from the top right hand corner of the webpage.
 This webpage has offline functionality.

 ## Code Examples
 Show examples of usage: